apache/nuttx/configs/sim/README.txt

   Description
   -----------
   Configures to use examples/nx.
-This configuration is similar to the nx configuration except that it addes support for an X11- based framebuffer driver.
+This configuration is similar to the nx configuration except that it adds support for an X11- based framebuffer driver.
 Of course, this configuration can only be used in environments that support X11!
 (And it may not even be usable in all of those environments without some "tweaking").